Josefine Hasbo: International career

 At age 18, Hasbo made her senior international debut on 7 March 2020 against Sweden at the 2020 Algarve Cup.
 It made her one of the youngest players ever to be selected for the full Danish national team.

-Hasbo was called up to represent Denmark at the 2023 FIFA Women's World Cup in the summer following her sophomore year, becoming the only non-professional player on Denmark’s roster while completing her studies at Harvard.
+Hasbo was called up to represent Denmark at the 2023 FIFA World Cup in the summer following her sophomore year, becoming the only non-professional player on Denmark's roster while completing her studies at Harvard.
 She played in all four matches of the tournament, starting in two — against China and England — as Denmark advanced from the group stage before being eliminated by Australia in the round of 16.

 In a 2025 DR1 and DRTV documentary series, The Danish National Team – The Dream of the Euros, it was revealed that during a Euro 2025 qualifier against the Czech Republic in April 2024, Hasbo suffered multiple broken ribs after a tackle.
-Despite the injury, she continued playing and later scored the final goal that secured Denmark’s victory.
+Despite the injury, she continued playing and later scored the final goal that secured Denmark's victory.

-Right after her Harvard graduation ceremony, Hasbo was named to Denmark’s squad for the UEFA Women’s Euro 2025 in Switzerland.
-She played in all three of Denmark’s group-stage matches before the team was eliminated from the tournament.
+Right after her Harvard graduation ceremony, Hasbo was named to Denmark's squad for the UEFA Euro 2025 in Switzerland.
+She played in all three of Denmark's group-stage matches before the team was eliminated from the tournament.

+On 9 June 2026, Hasbo helped Denmark to a 4–1 away victory over Serbia on the final matchday of UEFA qualifying, as Denmark topped League A Group A1 to earn direct qualification for the 2027 FIFA Women's World Cup.
+Named in every Denmark squad throughout the campaign, Hasbo was part of a side that went unbeaten through the group, with four wins and two draws against Italy, Sweden and Serbia.